-Solution: "We live in a culture that tells us we're supposed to be super sexual all the time—but that's not the reality for most couples," she says.
+"We live in a culture that tells us we're supposed to be super sexual all the time—but that's not the reality for most couples," Engler says.
 "However, couples should consider shorter sexual encounters during the week—think 15 minutes—and encounters that aren't necessarily intercourse.
 Kissing, touching, oral sex, keep connections going."

-Packed schedules: "Our daily routines often don't leave room for sex," Engler explains.
-"Most couples are sure to make room for work, exercise or certain social activities, but refuse to think about sex as a scheduled activity."
-While people desire spontaneous sex—the kind that takes place on the kitchen floor — "our lives don't really allow for sexual energy to brew because we tend to exhaust ourselves by the end of the day," says Engler.
+"Our daily routines often don't leave room for sex," Engler explains.
+"Most couples are sure to make room for work, exercise, or certain social activities, but refuse to think about sex as a scheduled activity."
+While people desire spontaneous sex—the kind that takes place on the kitchen floor or right after a hot shower, "our lives don't really allow for sexual energy to brew because we tend to exhaust ourselves by the end of the day," says Engler.

-Solution: Sexualize each other around the house.
+Don't push sex to the back burner.
+Consider it as important as any other part of your daily life.
+It brings you closer together and strengthens your pair-bond.
+Never stop flirting and being sexy with each other.
+You may be married, but that doesn't mean things need to get boring.
 "Think little flirtations—grabs, kisses, whispers in the ear about what will be done later," says Engler.
 "These things need to happen in a non-demand manner, meaning they don't lead to intercourse right there on the spot."